 At issue is the Roman Catholic Archdiocese of Oklahoma’s push to create the St. Isidore of Seville Catholic Virtual School, which would be the nation’s first religious school entirely funded by taxpayers.
 The school received preliminary approval from the state’s charter school board in June.
 If it survives legal challenges, it would open the door for state legislatures across the country to direct taxpayer funding to the creation of Christian or other sectarian schools.

 Brett Farley, executive director of the Catholic Conference of Oklahoma, acknowledges that public funding of St. Isidore is at odds with over 150 years of Supreme Court decisions.
-He said the justices have misunderstood Thomas Jefferson’s intent when he said there should be a wall […]
+He said the justices have misunderstood Thomas Jefferson’s intent when he said there should be a wall separating church […]

 Here is some good news about what the Endangered Species Act has accomplished.
 It is an example of why fostering wellbeing at every level produces overall wellbeing for the entire planet.